-- 1. provided that the date set forth on the cover of this prospectus is a date prior to November 12, 2021, up to 25% of the shares of common stock (including shares underlying securities convertible into or exercisable or exchangeable for common stock) held by our current and former employees (but in each case excluding directors and executive officers) as of November 30, 2021 (and for which all vesting conditions are satisfied as of November 30, 2021), may be sold beginning at the commencement of trading on the second trading day after the date that we publicly announce our earnings for the quarter ending September 30, 2021 and ending at the close of trading on December 15, 2021; - 2. up to 50% of the shares of common stock (including shares underlying securities convertible into or exercisable or exchangeable for common stock) held by our stockholders as of November 30, 2021
+1. provided that the date set forth on the cover of this prospectus is a date prior to November 12, 2021, up to 25% of the shares of common stock (including shares underlying securities convertible into or exercisable or exchangeable for common stock) held by our current and former employees (but in each case excluding directors and executive officers) as of November 30, 2021 (and for which all vesting conditions are satisfied as of November 30, 2021), may be sold beginning at the commencement of trading on the second trading day after the date that we publicly announce our earnings for the quarter ending September 30, 2021 and ending at the close of trading on December 15, 2021;

-(and for which all vesting conditions are satisfied as of November 30, 2021), plus any shares of common stock eligible for sale under clause (1) above that were not so sold, may be sold beginning at the opening of trading on the second trading day, after the Applicable Final Testing Date, provided that the closing price per share of our common stock on the New York Stock Exchange is at least 25% greater than the initial public offering price per share set forth on the cover of this prospectus (a) on at least 10 trading days in any 15 consecutive trading day period ending on or after the date that we publicly announce our earnings for the fiscal year ending December 31, 2021, or the earnings release date, but not later than the fifteenth trading day following the earnings release date (any such period during which such condition is first satisfied, is referred to as the "measurement period") and (b) on the Applicable Final Testing Date.
-The "Applicable Final Testing Date" is (i) the first trading day after the measurement period is the earnings release date, or (ii) the last day of the measurement period is the earnings release date; and
+2. up to 50% of the shares of common stock (including shares underlying securities convertible into or exercisable or exchangeable for common stock) held by our stockholders as of November 30, 2021 (and for which all vesting conditions are satisfied as of November 30, 2021), plus any shares of common stock eligible for sale under clause (1) above that were not so sold, may be sold beginning at the opening of trading on the second trading day, after the Applicable Final Testing Date, provided that the closing price per share of our common stock on the New York Stock Exchange is at least 25% greater than the initial public offering price per share set forth on the cover of this prospectus (a) on at least 10 trading days in any 15 consecutive trading day period ending on or after the date that we publicly announce our earnings for the fiscal year ending December 31, 2021, or the earnings release date, but not later than the fifteenth trading day following the earnings release date (any such period during which such condition is first satisfied, is referred to as the "measurement period") and (b) on the Applicable Final Testing Date.
+The "Applicable Final Testing Date" is (i) the first trading day after the measurement period, if the last day of the measurement period is the earnings release date, or (ii) the last day of the measurement period, if the last day of the measurement period is after the earnings release date, or (iii) the last day of the measurement period, if the last day of the measurement period is after the earnings release date; and

-3. the restricted period will terminate on the earlier of (i) the commencement of trading on the second trading day after the date that we publicly announce earnings for the guarter ending March 31, 2022, and (ii) the 181st day after the date of this prospectus.
+3. the restricted period will terminate on the earlier of (i) the commencement of trading on the second trading day after the date that we publicly announce earnings for the quarter ending March 31, 2022, and (ii) the 181st day after the date of this prospectus.